Skip to content

 The Icehouse was founded in 2001 by the University of Auckland Business School and a group of corporate Kiwi and international organisations including BNZ, Spark, Boston Consulting Group, Microsoft & HP - it was around the time of the knowledge wave conferences.

-New Zealand’s burning platform
+New Zealand’s Burning Platform

 Secondly, my five cents on New Zealand, a hidden metric and a possible solution to address.
-But first, are you an optimist or pessimist?
+But first, are you an optimist or a pessimist?
 Do you believe in a definitive or indefinite world?
 What happens when we combine these two elements as Peter Thiel recently did in his book Zero to One?
 How does this change when you put your country hat on vis-à-vis your personal hat?
-This reflection is helpful when you consider my thoughts on what is challenging New Zealand now, given the relative hidden nature that it is.
+This reflection is helpful when you consider my thoughts on what is challenging New Zealand now, given the relatively hidden nature that it is.

 My five cents on New Zealand is the current Government has a definitive optimistic plan for our economy and possibly an indefinite optimistic approach to the challenge that exists, and that is dangerous.